-Originally, Waverly Hills Sanatorium was a two-story frame building, with a hipped roof and half timbering.
-Construction on this building began in 1908, and opened for business on July 26, 1910.
-The building was designed to safely accommodate 40-50 tuberculosis patients.
-At the time, tuberculosis was a very serious disease.
-People who were afflicted with tuberculosis were isolated from the general public and placed in an area where they could rest, stay calm, and have plenty of fresh air.
+Originally, Waverly Hills Sanatorium was a two-story frame building with a hipped roof and half-timbering.
+Construction on this building began in 1908 and opened for business on July 26, 1910.
+The building was designed to accommodate 40-50 tuberculosis patients safely.
+At the time, Tuberculosis was a very serious disease.
+People who were afflicted with Tuberculosis were isolated from the general public and placed in an area where they could rest, stay calm, and have plenty of fresh air.
 Sanatoriums were built on high hills surrounded by peaceful woods to create a serene atmosphere to help the patients recover.

-The massive, collegiate, gothic style Sanatorium that you see in the 1926 photo (above), remains standing on Waverly Hill, today.
-It could accommodate at least 400 + patients and was considered one of the most modern and well equipped facilities at the time.
-Construction of this Sanatorium began in March 1924 and opened for business on October 17, 1926.
-The facility served as a tuberculosis hospital until 1961, when the discovery of an antibiotic that successfully treated and cured TB rendered the facility obsolete.
+The massive, collegiate, gothic style Sanatorium that you see in the 1926 photo (above) remains standing on Waverly Hill, today.
+It could accommodate at least 400 + patients and be considered one of the most modern and well-equipped facilities at the time.
+Construction of this Sanatorium began in March 1924 and opened for business on October 20, 1926.
+The facility served as a tuberculosis hospital until 1961 when the discovery of an antibiotic that successfully treated and cured TB rendered the facility obsolete.
 It was closed down and quarantined, then renovated.
-In 1962, the building reopened as WoodHaven Medical Services, a geriatric facility.
+In 1962, the building reopened as a nursing home that eventually became known as Woodhaven Medical Services, a geriatric facility.
 WoodHaven Medical was closed by the state in 1981.

 WORKING TO RESTORE AN HISTORICAL GEM